-If a child becomes ill or is hurt at school, the teacher or assistant should accompany the child to the office in grades K-2.
+If a child becomes ill or is hurt at school, the teacher or instructional assistant will accompany the child to the office in grades K-2.
 Another child may accompany the child in grades 3-5.
-Teacher or assistants should take the child's temperature in the room for non-emergencies.
-If the temperature is 100.6 or greater the child must go home.
+Teacher or instructional assistants should take the child's temperature in the room for non-emergencies.
+If the temperature is 100.4 or greater the child must go home.
 If a student is injured on school grounds, an accident report is required.
 Administration and parents will be notified as soon as possible when an injury occurs.